 Do you remember Google's Clips camera?

 Shortly after announcing the new Home Max and Home Mini speakers, as well as the new Pixel phones last autumn, Google brought out a camera that uses artificial intelligence to capture moments you might otherwise miss.
-Called Clips, it was announced with a $249 price tag.
-But it didn't get a release date, and it still hasn't launched.
+Called Clips, it was announced with a $249 price.
+But it didn't get a release date.
+Now, Google has confirmed it's available to buy.

 - Google Pixel 2 and Pixel 2 XL: They're smarter and squeezier than ever